Echeveria - Euphorbia

 Euphorbia rigida AGM £4.50

-The spirals of short, broad, pointed leaves around thick stems recall the well-known E. myrsinites, but instead of flopping around they stand upright in a branching 50cm bush.
+The spirals of short, broad, pointed leaves around thick stems recall the well-known E. myrsinites, but instead of flopping around they stand upright in a branching 30-50cm bush.
 Yellow green flowers at the stem tips early in the year (from late January here).
-The leaves near the tips turn a lovely red brown towards summer.
+The leaves near the tips turn a lovely red brown towards summer, the hotter the position the better it colours up.
 A great favourite of ours for a sunny well drained spot, perhaps on the edge of a low wall.
-Very drought-tolerant: in the American southwest we’ve seen it used to great effect in semi-arid amenity plantings.

 For all those interested in South African plants we've also put all our listings of South African